Zaknin/Creality-K1C-ethernet-driver/THIRD-PARTY-NOTICES.md

 ## Linux kernel and modules

 Linux kernel source and kernel-derived modules are governed by their applicable Linux kernel and source-file licenses, not by this repository's MIT license.
-Locally built `mii.ko`, `usbnet.ko`, and `cdc_ncm.ko` files are not redistributed by this project.

 ## Ingenic source package